odpi/egeria-docs/site/docs/practices/common-data-definitions/overview.md

 Common data definitions (also known as the common information model or CIM) create a shared understanding of data.
 They are critical where data is to be shared between different systems and or groups of people.

-Typically the common data definitions consist of:
+Typically, the common data definitions consist of:

 * Names and descriptions for concepts described by the data.
 * Relationships between these concepts.